Abia-Community/Abia-Techies/CONTRIBUTING.md

 - If you do not want to fill some of the fields, leave them blank (e.g. `state: "",`).
 - Your pull request will only be accepted if it follows the example above.
 It **cannot** have anything else.

-Please submit a Pull Request for your row to be added to this list.
-If you are unsure how to do this, please check out _Contributing To Open Source_ video in the course curriculum.

-1. We have created a list of markdown (`.md`) files for different categories of learning resources.
-Find the category/categories related to the resources you want to add in the root directory

-2. Check if the resources you want to add is already included.
-If not, then you can proceed!

-3. Add your resources at the end, follow the pattern of the already existing resources.
-It should include:

-    - **Name** of the resources (as a link to the resource page)
-    - **A brief description** of its content and other related information.

-    Here are **some examples**: <br>
-    `- [JavaScript30](https://javascript30.com/): A 30-day coding challenge in which you will build 30 things using vanilla JavaScript`

-    `- [mmtuts](https://www.youtube.com/user/TheCharmefis/featured): **_mmtuts_** (a.k.a MultiMedia Tutorials) aims to provide tutorials spanning the gamut of programming, video editing/production, animation, and graphic design.`

-4. If you want to create a new category for your resources, kindly [**open an issue**](https://github.com/zero-to-mastery/resources/issues) to let the project maintainers know of this new category before creating one.

-5. Open a **pull request**, with a short descriptive `branch name` and `commit messages`
+2. Open a **pull request**, with a short descriptive `branch name` and `commit messages`.
+If you are unsure of how to do this, checkout the[**Getting Started**](##Getting-Started) section

 ## Submitting a Fix

-If you ever noticed a bug or anything worth fixing, feel free to [**open an issue**](https://github.com/zero-to-mastery/resources/issues) with enough details of the bug, steps to replicate it and screenshots if possible.
+If you ever noticed a bug or anything worth fixing, feel free to [**open an issue**](https://github.com/Abia-Community/Abia-Techies/issues) with enough details of the bug, steps to replicate it and screenshots if possible.

 ## Proposing New Features

 Have some new exciting features you'd like to add?
-Let our maintainers know first. [**Open an issue**](https://github.com/zero-to-mastery/resources/issues) describing this new feature and why you think it should be included!
+Let our maintainers know first. [**Open an issue**](https://github.com/Abia-Community/Abia-Techies/issues) describing this new feature and why you think it should be included!

 ## Helpful Resources